-Initially, visitors to the park will be able to enjoy the splendor of the growing trees, as it will take at least 15 years for them to reach a girth that allows them to drill and collect sap.
-It will be possible to visit the park and see tree varieties already this summer, but to participate in the process of collecting the sap - only after many years.
+Initially, our visitors will be able to enjoy the picturesque view of the park and growing trees, as it will take at least 15 years for them to reach a girth that allows to drill them and collect sap.
+Possibility to visit the park and see and hear about all the tree varieties already planted in the park is possible from late spring to early autumn.
+But participation in the process of collecting the sap - only after many years.

 Canadian sugar maple

-The first 100 sugar maples (Acer saccharum) were planted in the park to form a 'sugar alley'.
+The first ones in the park where 100 sugar maples (Acer saccharum).
+The were planted in a way to form a 'sugar alley'.
 Their homeland is North America, where sugar maples are widely used to collect maple sap.
 It is the maple leaf that is the symbol of Canada.
 It is also featured in the Canadian flag.

 Outdoor birch and bog birch

-This was followed by 200 Latvian outdoor birches (Betula pendula Roth) and 200 bog birches (Betula pubescens Ehrh).
-Both of these types of birches are typical of the Latvian landscape.
+Then 200 Latvian outdoor birches (Betula pendula Roth) and 200 bog birches (Betula pubescens Ehrh) followed.
+Both of these types of birches are typical to the Latvian landscape.
 Visually, they are relatively easy to distinguish by the shape of the branches.
-The branches of the outdoor birch hang down, while the bog birch tended upwards.
+The branches of the outdoor birch hang down, while the bog birch tend upwards.

-There are currently about 100 black walnuts (Juglans nigra) in the small hill.
-Black walnut can reach a length of 18 - 20 meters, it has round, about 5 cm wide fruit.
+On A small hillock in the southern part of the park there are about 100 black walnuts (Juglans nigra).
+Black walnut can reach 18 - 20 meters in length, it has round, about 5 cm wide fruits.
 Black walnut is native to North America and is suitable for growing in the central and western climates.
 The tree has green, 25-50 cm long and tufted leaves.
 The shell of the black walnut fruit is thick, difficult to break and the nut has a peculiar, sharp taste.
-In turn, the sap is as sweet as maple juice, only about 2-3 times smaller.
-The lemon-nut flavour makes the sap very tasty.
+In turn, the sap is as sweet as maple sap, only about 2-3 times less in amount.
+The lemon-nut flavor makes the sap distinctive and tasty.

 Ordinary or Norwegian maple

-Creating a park is a kind of endless process.
-New trees will be planted every year.
-In the spring of 2019, with the support of the Latvijas Valsts Meži, we planted 50 silver maples (Acer saccharinum).
+Creating this park is a kind of an endless process.
+New trees are being planted every year.
+In the spring of 2019, with the support of JSC Latvia's State Forests, we planted 50 silver maples (Acer saccharinum).

 Green bark maple

-In 2020, Acer tegmentosum, Betula alleghaniensis and Juglans regia were planted in the park.Green bark maple grows in mixed coniferous forests in the mountains of northeastern China, the Korean Peninsula, the Amur region and the coastal region of Russia.
-Let's see how it grows in the flat and clayey countryside of Vidzeme.
-The tree grows to a height of 15 meters.
+In 2020 Green bark maple (Acer tegmentosum), Yellow birch (Betula alleghaniensis), and Greek or Royal walnut (Juglans regia) were planted in the park.Green bark maple's natural habitat is mixed coniferous forests in the mountains of northeastern China, the Korean Peninsula, the Amur region and the coastal region of Russia.
+Now we will see how it grows in the flat and clayey countryside of Vidzeme.
+The tree grows up to 15 meters in height.

 Yellow birch or Betula alleghaniensis originates in North America.
-One of the largest species of birch, grows up to 25m, with a long life up to 150 years.
-The typical difference of this birch is the yellow bark .
-Widely used timber.
+One of the largest species of birch, can grow up to 25 meters, and live up to 150 years.
+The typical feature of this birch is the yellow bark .
+Widely used as timber.
 The North American Indians used it in healing, e.g. blood purification.
 Dishes and boats were made of wood and used in the construction of houses.
-Mixing yellow birch sap with sugar maple sap you can get a pleasant drink.
+They mixed yellow birch sap with sugar maple sap thus making a pleasant drink.
 Yellow birch is the official tree in the province of Quebec.